BrunoQuaresma/justnotes.io/README.md

 Access [justnotes.io](https://justnotes.io) to see the production app.

 ## What is the goal?
-This app was built to learning and share knowledge with the community using a "real"(We never know when we are going to build the next unicorn startup right?) project.
-Eventually, I'll publish some blog posts into my personal blog [https://brunoquaresma.dev](https://brunoquaresma.dev) related to this project learnings.
+This app was built to learn and share knowledge with the community using a "real" project.
+(We never know when we are going to build the next unicorn startup right?)
+Eventually, I'll publish some blog posts on my personal blog [https://brunoquaresma.dev](https://brunoquaresma.dev) related to this project's, learnings.

 ## Questions or suggestions?
-If you have questions or suggestions you can open an issue and I'll try to answer you as quick as possible.
-Make questions are important and you can give me some feedback and maybe, I can write something about it.
+If you have questions or suggestions you can open an issue and I'll try to answer you as quickly as possible.
+Also, feel free to ask questions and provide feedback.
+Maybe your questions or comments will give me something I can write about on the blog.

 ## Techstack
 - [FaunaDB](https://fauna.com/)